Zaid-Ajaj/the-elmish-book/chapters/fable/development-mode.md

 npm install
 npm start
 ```
-The command `npm start` will start the development server, compiles the project *only once* and will keep watching the project files for any changes.
+The command `npm start` will start the development server of webpack, compiles the project *only once* and will keep watching the project files for any changes.
 You can then navigate to `http://localhost:8080` to see your project running.

+> Learn how `npm start` relates to webpack development server in the paragraph [Npm Scripts](node-packages#npm-scripts) of section [Node.js Packages](node-packages)

 Once you start modifying your F# source code, only a subset of the project will be recompiled: the code you changed and other pieces and other pieces that depend on the code you changed.
 After a succesful recompilation cycle, the browser is refreshed.